All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is it safe to take liraglutide 3.0mg for 5 or 10 years?

 The longest published data for the 3.0mg dose is 3 years (SCALE extension).
 The 1.8mg dose has 3.8 years of data (LEADER).
 No new safety signals emerged in either study.
-While data beyond this is limited, there is currently no evidence suggesting that longer use is harmful.
+While data beyond this is limited, there's currently no evidence suggesting that longer use is harmful.
 Your physician will conduct periodic safety monitoring. liraglutide long-term safety

 Will the medication become less effective over time?

-What if I cannot afford to continue?
+What if I can't afford to continue?

 Cost is a real consideration.
 If you need to stop for financial reasons, ask your physician about tapering rather than stopping abruptly, and intensify lifestyle interventions (structured diet, exercise program, behavioral counseling) to mitigate regain.
 Some patients switch to liraglutide 1.8mg (Victoza, which may have different insurance coverage) as a cost-saving measure.
 Contact provider for current pricing